Cinderella III: A Twist in Time: Music

 Michael Weiner and Alan Zachary wrote original songs for A Twist in Time.
-They had also written the book and music for Twice Charmed, and previously served as musical consultants on Dreams Come True.
+They had also written the book and music for Twice Charmed.
 Composer Joel McNeely composed the film's orchestral score.
-He had previously scored several Disney sequels, including Return to Neverland (2002), The Jungle Book 2 (2003), Mulan II (2004), Pooh’s Heffalump Movie, Lilo & Stitch 2 (2005) and The Fox and the Hound 2 (2006).
+He had previously scored several Disney sequels, including Return to Neverland (2002), The Jungle Book 2 (2003), Mulan II (2004), Pooh's Heffalump Movie, Lilo & Stitch 2 (2005) and The Fox and the Hound 2 (2006).
 Cast as Cinderella's singing voice, Broadway performer Tami Tappan recorded several songs for the film.
 Actress Hayden Panettiere recorded the film's theme song, "I Still Believe", one of her earliest attempts to establish a music career.
 Panettiere's music video was heavily rotated on Disney Channel at the time and was included as a bonus feature on the film's DVD.
-A soundtrack released March 2, 2007 is available for digital download on Apple Music, which also features a cover by singer Laura Dickinson.
+A soundtrack released March 2, 2007, and featuring a cover by singer Laura Dickinson, is available for digital download on Apple Music.

 Release

-Some critics speculated that Cinderella III: A Twist in Time would receive a limited theatrical release in Europe.
-The film was released direct-to-DVD on February 6, 2007.
-Available for a limited time, the film returned to the Disney Vault on January 31, 2008, alongside Cinderella and Dreams Come True.
+Cinderella III: A Twist in Time was released direct-to-DVD on February 6, 2007.
+The film returned to the Disney Vault on January 31, 2008, alongside Cinderella and Dreams Come True.
 On November 20, 2012, A Twist in Time was released on Blu-ray on November 20, 2012, as a double feature with Dreams Come True.

 Variety predicted that the film would earn "healthy if not quite humongous sales and rentals".
 Cinderella III: A Twist in Time topped the national DVD sales chart during its first week of release, selling 80% more copies than its closest competition, Flags of Our Fathers (2006).
 The film retained its top position and continued to outsell Flags of Our Fathers the following week by twice as much.
 The film had fallen to second place by the end of the month, but still sold more than twice as many copies as the third-place entry, Open Season (2006).
 By 2008, Cinderella III: A Twist in Time had earned more than $80 million in home video sales.
 The film has ultimately earned over $92 million, with The Numbers reporting that A Twist in Time has grossed $92,915,486 in-home video sales to-date.

 The film was among the first several titles to premiere on Disney+ when the streaming service launched on November 12, 2019.